-A fully equipped kitchen suitable for professional catering.
-Fitted with six ring gas range and oven, fridge, electric boiler, dishwasher, hot cupboard small deep freeze and crockery and cutlery for 100.
+A fully refurbished kitchen with six ring, ceramic topped stove as well as a free standing professional multifunction oven.
+Fridge, electric boiler, dishwasher, hot cupboard, small deep freeze and crockery and cutlery for 100.

 Two changing rooms, both with shower facilities for sports or performing arts use.

 Crowcombe Hall has a flexible charging structure with a range of options.
 The facilities may be booked for morning, afternoon and/or evening sessions.
 Detailed prices on request.